Fisher’s homer leads Astros past Athletics 3-2

 That set the stage for Fisher, who sent a drive out to center field against Lou Trivino (2-2) on the first pitch of the eighth to hand the A’s their third straight loss following a 10-game winning streak.

+“I knew I hit it hard,” Fisher said.
+“I know Ramón (Laureano) tends to pull some crazy plays out of nowhere.
+Thankfully the ball didn’t find a glove, and even better, it went over the wall.”

-Héctor Rondón (3-1) pitched out of a jam in the seventh with help from a diving stop at shortstop by defensive replacement Jack Mayfield that held Ramón Laureano at third base with the infield drawn in.
+Héctor Rondón (3-1) pitched out of a jam in the seventh with help from a diving stop at shortstop by Mayfield that held Laureano at third base with the infield drawn in.
 Roberto Osuna pitched the ninth for his 16th save in 17 chances.

 Brad Peacock allowed just one run in his previous four starts and pitched around a little bit of trouble in the first two innings.
 But the A’s got to him in the third, ending a stretch of 14 straight scoreless innings.